MindaugasKazlavickas/MindaugasCalendar/README.md

-This is an onboarding project, with the goal to closely replicate most of the general functionality of the Google Calendar web-app.
+This is a Wix Grow onboarding project, with the goal to closely replicate most of the general functionality of the Google Calendar web-app.

-It features a locally run .json server to simulat event creation and have persistent memory to display, edit or delete them.
+It features a locally run .json server to simulate event creation and have persistent memory to display, edit or delete them.

 To run the server, navigate to calendar-server via terminal ('cd calendar-server').
 Run 'npm install' (or your packagemanager of choice).